 Kolleen Kostboth, NCIDQ

-For a detailed list of past experiences and capabilities, please find me on LinkedIn.
+For a detailed list of past experiences and capabilities, please email or call.

 My Design Methods

 The basis of all my design processes is meeting the client’s expectations and budget.
 All spaces of a building, whether commercial or residential, should have a certain flow based on the functional needs and human interactions.
 There should be a balance and proportion to all aspects and viewed as a whole.
 This includes the structure, finishes, furnishings, views out windows or to another room, lighting, and most importantly colors and patterns.

 My first and foremost objective is to work with my clients to develop their functional needs and how they interact in the space.
 With that information we can develop space and furniture floor plans and aesthetic styles all leading to colors and patterns.